Model Upload

 Required Model Files

-For vLLM compatibility, models must include:
+For inference engine compatibility, models must include:

 | File | Required | Description |